Skip navigation

 Why is this medication prescribed?

-Morphine injection is used to relieve moderate to severe pain.
+Morphine injection is used to relieve severe pain that cannot be controlled by the use of alternative pain medications, including oral opioid pain medications.
 Morphine is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the brain and nervous system respond to pain.

 How should this medicine be used?

-Morphine injection comes as a solution (liquid) to inject intramuscularly (into a muscle) or intravenously (into a vein).
-It is usually injected once every 4 hours as needed.
+Morphine injection comes as a solution (liquid) to inject intravenously (into a vein) or intramuscularly (into a muscle).
+Morphine injection also may be injected intrathecally (into the fluid-filled space of the spinal canal) or by epidural injection (injection just outside of the fluid-filled space of the spinal canal) by a doctor in a medical office or clinic.
+If morphine is injected intravenously or intramuscularly, it is usually injected once every 4 hours as needed.
 Use morphine injection at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use morphine injection exactly as directed.

 If you have used morphine injection for longer than a few days, do not stop using it suddenly.
 If you suddenly stop using morphine injection, you may experience withdrawal symptoms including restlessness; teary eyes; runny nose; yawning; sweating; chills; muscle, back or joint pain; widening of the pupils; irritability; anxiety; weakness; stomach cramps; difficulty falling asleep or staying asleep; nausea; loss of appetite; vomiting; diarrhea; fast breathing; or fast heartbeat.
 Your doctor will probably decrease your dose gradually.